NagaSaiSindhura/Smart-Book-Recommendation-System/README.md

 4.Interactive dashboards for insights into user behavior and book trends.

-A web-based user interface to deliver personalized book recommendations.
+5.A web-based user interface to deliver personalized book recommendations.

 **System Architecture**